-ARTICLE INFO ABSTRACT DOI: 10.46223/HCMCOUJS. econ.en.9.1.174.2019 Identifying factors defining the effectiveness of integrated AIS in the Enterprise Resource Planning (ERP) environment is really a challenging task.
-In our research, the effectiveness of integrated AIS in ERP is presented in the form of a Balanced Received: November 3 rd , 2018 Revised: January 17 th , 2019 Accepted: March 4 th , 2019 Scorecard (BSC) model.
-This study analyzes data collected from 178 Vietnamese garment companies with AIS in an ERP environment.
+Identifying factors defining the effectiveness of integrated AIS in Enterprise Resource Planning (ERP) environment is really a challenging task.
+In our research, the effectiveness of integrated AIS in ERP is presented in the form of Balanced Scorecard (BSC) model.
+This study analyzes data collected from 178 Vietnamese garment companies with AIS in ERP environment.
 Then, Cronbach's Alpha test and exploratory factor analysis (EFA) are conducted to assess the reliability of variables.
-The result identifies 28 variables from Vietnamese Keywords: AIS effectiveness, AIS in garment, AIS-ERP in garment garment companies' managers view grouped into 4-dimensional constructs of the BSC model that define the effectiveness of integrated AIS in an ERP environment.
-The conclusion on garment companies' AIS evaluation factors paves the way for future research on other Vietnamese industries' AIS evaluation in an ERP environment.
+The result identifies 28 variables from Vietnamese garment companies' managers view grouped into 4 dimensional constructs of BSC model that define the effectiveness of integrated AIS in ERP environment.
+The conclusion on garment companies' AIS evaluation factors paves the way for future research on other Vietnamese industries' AIS evaluation in ERP environment.